-In II Corinthians 10:1, Paul obviously changes the subject from what had gone before.
-It is interesting, however, to read through the remaining chapters of the book.
+In II Cor.
+10:1, Paul obviously changes the subject from what had gone before in the letter.
+It is interesting, however, to read through the remaining chapters.
 What is the major issue that he is dealing with?
 Again, it is spiritual pride.
-In this scenario, he has been attacked and discredited by false apostles, people who came in his absence with letters of commendation and credentials (3:1; 10:12), boasted of their spiritual pedigree and their accomplishments (11:18,22), picked away at Paul's apparent weaknesses (e.g., 10:10), and then asserted arrogant, abusive leadership over the people (11:20).
+In this scenario, he has been attacked and discredited by false apostles, people who came in his absence with letters of commendation and credentials (3:1; 10:12), boasted of their spiritual pedigree and their accomplishments (11:18,22), picked away at Paul's apparent weaknesses (e.g., 10:10), and then asserted arrogant, abusive leadership over them (11:20).
 The common themes of independence, arrogance, speaking against others, and self-importance at the expense of others are evident.
 (Interesting to note that "devil" means "slanderer, one given to malicious gossip", an activity these false apostles had been doing, and a theme common to all of these passages.)
-Paul introduces his defense and counter-attack with the verses commonly understood as being about spiritual warfare.
-It is about this subject, but, without seeing the context, we may easily fall into the practice of using "Christian spells and incantations", instead of seeing where the real attack has its focus, and standing against that with a clear understanding and sound, practical means.
+It is interesting that Paul introduces his defense and counter-attack with the verses commonly understood as being about spiritual warfare.
+It is about this subject, but, without seeing the context, we may easily fall into the practice of using "Christian spells and incantations", instead of seeing where the real attack has its focus, ...and standing against that with a clear understanding and sound, practical means.

 What am I saying?
-Although these leaders of the early church saw spiritual opposition as a real threat, none of them promoted any means other than to expose the lies, call for a change of mind and heart, and prayerfully stand firm in the truth.
+I am saying that, although these three leaders of the first century church could see spiritual opposition as a real threat, none of them promoted any means other than to expose the lies, ... to call for a change of mind and heart..., and to stand firm in the truth.
 Since the devil has no true, legal authority over any of us in Christ (Col. 2:14,14; Lk.
 10:19,20), virtually any influence he may attempt to put upon us comes by guile, deception and bluff.
 He gets authority over us to the degree that we choose to go along with His suggestions.
-Once the enemy's scheme is exposed, it is to be rejected and resisted.
+Once his scheme is exposed, it is to be rejected and resisted.